-1. reviewed the financial terms and conditions as stated in the draft of the asset purchase agreement as well as the terms made available to Raymond James & Associates, Inc. by the company;

-2. reviewed the unaudited financial statements of our videoconferencing services business as of and for the years ended July 31, 2002, 2001 and 2000, and for the quarter ended October 31, 2002;

-3. reviewed the financial projections of our videoconferencing services business prepared by us for the years ended December 31, 2002 and 2003 and the fiscal years ended July 31, 2003, 2004 and 2005;
+- 1. reviewed the financial terms and conditions as stated in the asset purchase agreement; $\;$ - 2. reviewed the unaudited financial statements of our videoconferencing services business as of and for the years ended July 31, 2002, 2001 and 2000, and for the quarter ended October 31, 2002; - 3. reviewed the financial projections of our videoconferencing services business for the years ended December 31, 2002 and 2003 and the fiscal years ended July 31, 2003, 2004 and 2005 prepared by our company; - 4. reviewed certain other information on the videoconferencing services business made available to Raymond James & Associates, Inc. by us; - 5. discussed with members of our senior management certain information relating to the aforementioned, and any other matters which Raymond James & Associates, Inc. deemed relevant to the opinion inquiry; - 6. reviewed selected publicly available information concerning companies in businesses considered by Raymond James & Associates, Inc. to be most comparable to our videoconferencing services business;

-4. reviewed our annual and quarterly reports on Form 10-K and 10-Q for the fiscal years ended July 31, 2002, 2001 and 2000;

-5. reviewed certain other information on the videoconferencing services business made available to Raymond James & Associates, Inc. by us;

-6. discussed with members of our senior management certain information relating to the aforementioned, and any other matters which Raymond James & Associates, Inc. deemed relevant to the opinion inquiry;

-7. reviewed selected publicly available information concerning companies in businesses considered by Raymond James & Associates, Inc. to be most comparable to our videoconferencing services business;

-8. reviewed financial information and other information concerning selected completed business combinations deemed to be comparable to our videoconferencing services business; and

-9. reviewed certain other information deemed by Raymond James & Associates, Inc. to be relevant for purposes of the opinion.
+- 7. reviewed financial information and other information concerning selected completed business combinations deemed to be comparable to our videoconferencing services business; and - 8. reviewed certain other information deemed by Raymond James & Associates, Inc. to be relevant for purposes of the opinion.

-In conducting its investigation and analyses and in arriving at its opinion, Raymond James & Associates, Inc. took into account such accepted financial and investment banking procedures and considerations as it deemed relevant, including a review of the following: historical and projected revenues, operating earnings, net income of our videoconferencing services business and certain other publicly held companies in businesses it believed to be comparable to our videoconferencing services business; the current and projected financial position and results of operations of our videoconferencing services business; and the general condition of the securities markets.
+In conducting its investigation and analyses and in arriving at its opinion, Raymond James & Associates, Inc. took into account such accepted financial and investment banking procedures and considerations as it deemed relevant, including a review of the following: historical and projected revenues, operating earnings, net income and of our videoconferencing services business and certain other publicly held companies in businesses it believed to be comparable to our videoconferencing services business; the current and projected financial position and results of operations of our videoconferencing services business; and the general condition of the securities markets.

 As described in its opinion, Raymond James & Associates, Inc. assumed and relied upon the accuracy and completeness of all information supplied or otherwise made available to Raymond James & Associates, Inc. by us or any other party and did not attempt to verify independently any such information.

-In addition, Raymond James & Associates, Inc. did not make or rely upon any independent evaluation or appraisal of any of the assets or liabilities (contingent or otherwise) of our company in preparing and delivering its opinion, nor did Raymond James & Associates, Inc. assess the likelihood that there would be any purchase price adjustments or indemnity claims.
+In addition, Raymond James & Associates, Inc. did not make or rely upon any independent evaluation or appraisal of any of the assets or liabilities (contingent or otherwise) of our company in preparing and delivering its opinion.
 Raymond James & Associates, Inc. assumed that the financial forecasts, estimates, projections, and other information with respect to our videoconferencing services business examined by Raymond James & Associates, Inc. had been reasonably prepared in good faith on bases reflecting the best currently available estimates and judgments of our management, and Raymond James & Associates, Inc. relied upon each party to advise it promptly if any such information previously provided to or discussed with Raymond James & Associates, Inc. had become inaccurate or had been required to be updated during the period of its review.
 In addition, Raymond James & Associates, Inc. has assumed that the transaction will be consummated substantially in accordance with the terms set forth in the asset purchase agreement.